caplena/knowledge-base/docs/04-01-Import-Data.md

 * update existing data within the additional columns
 * delete additional columns imported initially

-This can be achieved using the **Add or replace additional columns** feature which is part of the *Project Actions* (the icon showing a pair of scissors), the menu at the top right when opening any project from the *Project List*.
+This can be achieved using the **add or replace additional columns** feature which is part of the *Project Actions* (the icon showing a pair of scissors), the menu at the top right when opening any project from the *Project List*.

 ![Bildschirmfoto 2024-02-08 um 16.37.00.png](<../assets/images/Bildschirmfoto 2024-02-08 um 16.37.00.png>)

 <!-- theme: info -->

-> Note: This feature concerns any additional column.
-Text columns to analyze will not be affected!
+> Note: This feature concerns any additional column, i.e., the columns that can be used as filter and for segmentations.
+Text columns will not be affected!

 **In short the feature / process works as follows.**